01danl/exercises/contester/README.md

 	•	Learning Resource: They might help others understand the approach to certain problems if they are facing difficulties.
 Please use these examples responsibly — focus on learning and improving your problem-solving skills.

 Feel free to explore and use them as a guide, but always aim to solve problems on your own for the best results.

+Astana IT University | Introduction to programming | Contester solutions